Issuing final Whidbey crash report, NTSB calls for change to popular plane

-The deadly 2022 crash of a DHC-3 Otter floatplane into Puget Sound that killed all 10 people aboard was caused by a broken link between the pilot’s controls and the plane’s tail, the National Transportation Safety Board concluded.
+The deadly 2022 crash of a DHC-3 Otter floatplane into Puget Sound off Whidbey Island that killed all 10 people aboard was caused by a broken link between the pilot’s controls and the plane’s tail, the National Transportation Safety Board concluded.

 The federal safety agency’s final report into the accident, released Thursday, cites “a single point of failure” and recommends a retrofit fix for all Otter aircraft.